How Bexley decide primary school places

 If you got your first preference school, you don’t have to do anything.
 We’ll assume you’re accepting it unless you tell us otherwise.

 If you got an offer for any other school, let us know right away whether you’re accepting it.
 You can do it online if you applied that way, or using the form in your letter.
-If we don’t hear by [date], we can withdraw the offer.
+If we don’t hear by 1 May 2026, we can withdraw the offer.

 What to do if you didn’t get your first choice